 "There's a lot of solidarity here and the energy is amazing," said Sarah Reeske, co-leader of Indivisible Mohawk Valley.
 "There's a lot of people here getting off the couch, stop yelling at the TV and are here on the sidewalk, peacefully, law-abiding non-violently protesting and everybody here feels that the Trump agenda hurts Central New York families."

-Everyone had their own reason for participating in the Resist Trump and Tenney Protest.
+Everyone had their own reasons for participating in the Resist Trump and Tenney Protest.

 Katlyn Baughnan, a Utica resident, dressed in garb resembling a handmaid from "The Handmaid's Tale."
 The 1985 novel by Margaret Atwood and hit series on Hulu, revolves around a society in which women are stripped of their reproductive autonomy.